Habenaliy/alx-zero_day/0x03-git/README.md

-this is awesome readme for 0x03-git
+this is very awesome readme for 0x03-git